Terabitas/gitbook/rest_api_service_explained.md

 Once our image is ready we can run our service.
 Let's create `local.env` file with content:
 ```
 ND_DATABASE_NAME=Sessions
-ND_MONGODB_URL=mongodb://YOUR_DOCKER_MACHINE_IP:27017/nildev
+ND_MONGODB_URL=mongodb://mongodb.authx.nildev:27017/nildev
 ND_ENV=dev
 ```

-`YOUR_DOCKER_MACHINE_IP` is IP of machine where docker is running.
-If you are using `docker-machine` you can check it by running `docker-machine ip your_machine_name`.

 Each environment will have it's own `*.env` file.
-We will use it to set some secrets (tokens etc.) in other environments.
+We will use it to set some secrets (tokens etc.) in each environments.
+For example when deploying containers in kubernetes we can make use of it.

-Once file is created, we can run our service docker containers:
+Now we can run our service:
 ```
 docker-compose -f docker-compose.yml up -d
 ```

+`docker-compose.yml` file is straight forward.
+We launch `MongoDB` and our API container there.
+In `local.env` we have defined `ND_MONGODB_URL=mongodb://mongodb.authx.nildev:27017/nildev` and if you will check `docker-compose.yml` you will notice that `mongodb.authx.nildev` is `MongoDB` container name.

+## Test it!

 If no errors are present it means your service is up and running, you can try to access it:
 ```